Skip to content

 Compute

-Roihu will have a total of 486 CPU nodes and 132 GPU nodes.
+Roihu has a total of 486 CPU nodes and 132 GPU nodes.
 The high-performance LINPACK (HPL) performance is estimated to be 10.5 PFlop/s for the CPU nodes and 23.4 PFlop/s for the GPU nodes, resulting in an aggregate HPL performance of 33.9 PFlop/s for the full system.

-Each GPU node will be equipped with 4 Nvidia GH200 Grace Hopper superchips.
-Each GH200 superchip comprises one Hopper (H100) GPU and one Grace CPU with 72 ARM CPU cores which are connected with a very fast interface.
+Each GPU node is equipped with 4 Nvidia GH200 Grace Hopper superchips.
+Each GH200 superchip comprises one Hopper (H100) GPU and one Grace CPU with 72 ARM CPU cores, which are connected via a very fast interface.
 Each GH200 superchip has 120 GiB CPU memory and 96 GiB GPU memory, providing a total of 480 GiB CPU memory per node.
-This gives a total of 528 GPUs and 38 016 CPU cores in the whole GPU partition.
+This results in a total of 528 GPUs and 38 016 CPU cores in the whole GPU partition.

-The system will also provide four visualization nodes with two Nvidia L40 GPUs each, as well as four high-memory CPU nodes with 6 TiB memory and higher single-thread performance.
+The system also provides four visualization nodes with two Nvidia L40 GPUs each, as well as four high-memory CPU nodes with 6 TiB memory and higher single-thread performance.

 Nodes